-To get off to a strong start with your exam prep, be sure to follow the advice provided in the Series 65 and Series 66 At a Glance guides.
+To get off to a strong start with your exam prep, be sure to follow the advice provided in the Series 65 and Series 66 At-A-Glance guides (download below).
 In addition, take advantage of these four exclusive instructor tips that will give you a definite edge as you study:

 - Don’t underestimate either the Series 65 or 66.
 They are equally or even more challenging than the Series 7.
 Plan on reading the textbook at least twice to ensure exam success.